Geography of food: Food production

 Food production was the first element of food to receive extensive attention from geographers in the field of cultural geography, particularly in agricultural geography.

 Globally, the production of food is unequal.
 This is because there are two main components involved in sustenance production that are also distributed irregularly.
 These components are the environmental capacity of the area, and the human capacity.
-Environmental capacity is its ability ‘to accommodate a particular activity or rate of an activity without unacceptable impact’.
+Environmental capacity is its ability 'to accommodate a particular activity or rate of an activity without unacceptable impact'.
 The climate, soil types, and availability of water affect it.
 Human capacity, in relation to food production, is the size of the population and the amount of agricultural skill within that population.
 When these two are at ideal levels and partnered with financial capital, the creation of intense agricultural infrastructure is possible, as the Green Revolution clearly portrays.

 Simultaneously, the ability of a country to produce food is being severely impacted by a plethora of other factors:

 Pests are becoming resistant to pesticides, or pesticides may be killing off the useful and necessary insects.
 Examples of this happening occur around the globe.
 Tanzania experienced a particularly horrible infection of armyworms in 2005.
-At the infections peak, there were over 1000 larva per square meter.
+At the infections peak, there were over 1000 larvae per square meter.
 In 2009, Liberia experienced a state of emergency when invading African armyworm caterpillars began what became a regional food crisis.
-The caterpillars traveled through 65 towns and 20 000 people were forced to leave their homes, markets, and farms.
+The caterpillars traveled through 65 towns and 20,000 people were forced to leave their homes, markets, and farms.
 Losses like this can cost millions to billions, depending on size and duration, and have severe effects on food security.
-The FAO has created an international team, the Plant Production and Protection Division, which is attempting to ‘reduce reliance on pesticides’ and ‘demonstrate that pesticide use often can be reduced considerably without affecting yields or farmer profits' in these, and other hard-struck areas.
+The FAO has created an international team, the Plant Production and Protection Division, which is attempting to 'reduce reliance on pesticides' and 'demonstrate that pesticide use often can be reduced considerably without affecting yields or farmer profits' in these, and other hard-struck areas.